 Often we experience questions about ovulation when we try to understand our reproductive system a little better.
-Many a times we are caught between shame and hesitation to ask our peers or medical professionals about ovulation and ovulation cycle.
+Many times we are caught between shame and hesitation to ask our peers or medical professionals about ovulation and ovulation cycle.
 However, more the better, it is as understanding when you are ovulating is very crucial if you are planning to have a baby or aborting the plan.
 Below is our guide for all your queries on ovulation, ovulation period or ovulation cycle and ovulation symptoms.
+(1)

 A woman is born with millions of eggs or ovum in her ovaries when she is born.
 During her entire reproductive life, these ova are released one by one during each menstrual cycle Ovulation is a biological process in women where an ovum is released from one of her ovaries.
-It happens in each menstrual cycle when the reproductive hormones of the body such as estrogen stimulates and signals the ovaries to release an unfertilized egg to fallopian tube.
+It happens in each menstrual cycle when the reproductive hormones of the body such as estrogen stimulate and signals the ovaries to release an unfertilized egg to the fallopian tube.
 During this process, the uterus lining or endometrium thickens it and prepares to receive a fertilized egg or an embryo.
+(2) (3)

 What is Ovulation period?